Clearwire to use Huawei equipment in network upgrade

 Clearwire outlined plans for its network upgrade by the end of June 2013 on Thursday.

-It named South Korea’s Samsung Electronics (005930.KS), along with U.S. companies Cisco Systems (CSCO.O) and Ciena Corp CIEN.O as its other equipment vendors for the upgrade.
+It named South Korea’s Samsung Electronics, along with U.S. companies Cisco Systems and Ciena Corp as its other equipment vendors for the upgrade.